 Free radicals cause damage by interacting with DNA, cell membranes, proteins, or other organelles.
 By effectively neutralizing free radicals and mitigating oxidative stress, antioxidants confer a broad range of therapeutic benefits.
-CBD is a potent antioxidant, according to the U.S. government, which filed a patent on the antioxidant and neuroprotective properties of cannabinoids based on research from 1998.
+Cannabidiol is a potent antioxidant, according to the U.S. government, which filed a patent on the antioxidant and neuroprotective properties of cannabinoids based on research from 1998.

 Oxidative stress is a natural byproduct of mitochondrial activity.
 The creation of oxidative stress is necessary for obtaining energy and sustaining cellular function.
 Inevitably this will take its toll on an organism.
 But oxidative damage can be repaired to a certain extent through an adaptive process known as autophagy, whereby faulty cell parts – misfolded or aggregated proteins, dysfunctional mitochondria, etc. – are removed and replaced by newer, better- working components.
 Cell survival is dependent on this ongoing regenerative mechanism.

 Oxidative stress is not exclusively bad.
 At low levels, reactive oxygen species act as signaling molecules.
 Damaged neurons can shed their worn-down mitochondria, which neighboring cells interpret as an SOS.
 Immune cells in the brain, called astrocytes, respond by donating some of their own mitochondria to the impaired neurons.
 Lung cells can also secrete healthy mitochondria for damaged cells to use.